HarisonLacey/QUIZHUB/README.md

 # QUIZHUB

-This is a website, built using Next.js, for the quiz website QUIZHUB.
+This is a quiz website built using Next.js.

 This website relies on pre-fetching data during build time using Next.js getStaticProps functionality.